ballerina-platform/module-ballerinax-googleapis.calendar/README.md

 ## Quickstart

-To use the Google Calendar connector in your Ballerina project, modify the `.bal` file as follows:
+To use the Google calendar connector in your Ballerina project, modify the `.bal` file as follows:

 ### Step 1: Import the package